akgvn/PrepMaster/Wiki/System Design Document.md

 ## Persistent data management

-There will be a MySQL server to manage data for all users.
+There will be a MySQL server to manage data for all our users.
 The Android app will download the necessary data each time it runs.

 ## Access control and security